jdunkerley/jdunkerley/alteryx-least-squares.md

 [Destination]
 ```

-Finally, last step is to compute the `Slope` and `Intercept` and to use a select tool to drop all the intermediary fields.
+Finally, the last step is to compute the `Slope` and `Intercept` and to use a select tool to drop all the intermediary fields.
 One last little catch is to remember to select the *Output fields change based on macro's configuration or data input* option within the Interface Designer.

 ![Output fields change](assets/least-squares/output_fields.png)